Three useful Boston versions

 Choose Fenway when the trip already points toward Fenway Park, MFA, Gardner, Longwood, or campus movement.

-• Back Bay is the easiest first leisure base.
+• Back Bay is the easiest first leisure base because it keeps Public Garden, Copley, Newbury Street, and classic Boston movement simple.

-• Seaport is the better answer when work, waterfront, or Fort Point dining is central.
+• Seaport is the better answer when work, waterfront, BCEC, Fort Point dining, or airport-sensitive timing is central.

-• Fenway is strongest when the trip is built around a game, concert, museum, Longwood, or campus lane.
+• Fenway is strongest when the trip is built around a game, concert, museum, Longwood, or campus lane rather than a generic first Boston weekend.

 Tradeoffs